 The Culture of Restriction

 Yet, we starve ourselves.
-We starve ourselves of our needs and wants, our power, our potential, our worth, our rightful place in this world.
+We starve ourselves of our needs and wants, our power, our potential, our worth, and our rightful place in this world.
 This starvation is manifested in physical form by the way we starve our bodies.
 When we are chronically starving and unsatisfied, it is no wonder that we struggle with other mental health and physical health concerns as well.
 Dana Sturtevant is a dietitian and talked about how the healthcare system promotes the diet culture by focusing on women's weight rather than healthy behaviors or social determinants of health and weight (e.g., socioeconomic status, access to healthy foods, access to spaces to exercise, stigma against larger bodies, etc.).
-Despite what the advertisement for weight loss products and programs say, losing weight is never the answer to unhappiness and low self-worth.
+Despite what the advertisements for weight loss products and programs say, losing weight is never the answer to unhappiness and low self-worth.
 Plus, 95% of people who lose weight on a diet will gain it all back if not more.
 The good news is, there is a different way.

 Honoring Hunger and Desire

 What if we honored women's appetite and desire as what they are, as a hunger that deserves to be satisfied?
-What if we allowed ourselves to challenges society's control of women and dictation of what women can be, should be, and want?
+What if we allowed ourselves to challenge society's control of women and dictation of what women can be, should be, and want?
 What if we freed ourselves from the concepts of what is "good" vs. "bad," what is "healthy" vs. "unhealthy?"
 What if we freed ourselves rather than waiting for someone else to free us?
 What if we trusted ourselves, our bodies, our intuition, our power?
 What kind of world would that be?
 A world that I want to live in.